github/docs/content/admin/identity-and-access-management/using-saml-for-enterprise-iam/configuring-authentication-and-provisioning-for-your-enterprise-using-azure-ad.md

 ---
 title: Configuring authentication and provisioning for your enterprise using Azure AD
 shortTitle: Configure with Azure AD
-intro: 'You can use a tenant in Azure Active Directory (Azure AD) as an identity provider (IdP) to centrally manage authentication and user provisioning for {% data variables.location.product_location %}.'
+intro: 'You can use a tenant in Microsoft Entra ID as an identity provider (IdP) to centrally manage authentication and user provisioning for {% data variables.location.product_location %}.'
 permissions: 'Enterprise owners can configure authentication and provisioning for an enterprise on {% data variables.product.product_name %}.'
 versions:
   ghae: '*'